 “There are so many benefits to skin-to-skin time, so we try to make sure that every mom has this time with their baby.”

-2. Madison Hospital has a Level 2 nursery.
+2. They have a Level 2 nursery.

 When it comes to potential concerns that one may be separated from her baby if he or she requires extra car, Colquitt says that Madison Hospital provides so much more than people realize.